learnk8s/terraform-aks/README.md

 Playground to learn Terraform on Azure and provision an AKS cluster in one command.

+You can find the [full tutorial on the Learnk8s blog](https://learnk8s.io/blog/get-start-terraform-aks/).

 ## Getting started

 Install the Azure CLI.